Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Introduction

 \section{Introduction}

-Since the introduction of the seminal Metropolis algorithm \cite{Metropolis_1953} first applied to hard-sphere systems, Markov-chain Monte Carlo methods have become an ubiquitous tool in computational physics \cite{Frenkel_2001}.
-They produce numerical evaluation of high-dimensional integrals, often arising from a stochastic description linked to a Boltzmann probability distribution, by a discrete sum over random configuration samples.
-Such samples are outputted along a Markov process which explores the system configuration space while leaving the target Boltzmann distribution invariant.
-The quality of such numerical approximation is directly linked to the capacity of the Markov process to produce a sequence of samples as uncorrelated as possible \cite{Janke_2002}.
-The Metropolis algorithm generates reversible Markov processes, which rely on rejections to target the correct invariant distribution.
-It then typically displays a diffusive dynamics, most often leading to expensive correlation times \cite{Levin_2017}.
-This situation can be further worsened in presence of critical slowing down phenomena at phase transitions \cite{Hohenberg_1977}, where the correlation length diverges and spans the full system.
+The seminal Metropolis algorithm \cite{Metropolis_1953} was first applied to hard-sphere systems, marking the genesis of Markov-chain Monte Carlo (MCMC) methods.
+Over time, these methods have become an ubiquitous tool in computational physics \cite{Frenkel_2001}.
+They produce numerical evaluation of high-dimensional integrals by a discrete summation over random configuration samples.
+Such samples are realizations of a Markov process which explores the configuration space of a system.
+In statistical physics, such high-dimensional integrals often emerge from a stochastic description associated with a Boltzmann probability distribution $\pi$.
+This distribution remains invariant under the Markov process.
+The accuracy of such numerical approximation is crucially linked on the ability of the Markov process to produce a sequence of samples with minimal correlation \cite{Janke_2002}.
+The Metropolis algorithm generates reversible Markov processes, i.e. which obey the detailed balance (e.g. $\pi_xP_{xy}=\pi_yP_{yx}$ for a discrete Markov chain with transition probabilities $P$).
+The detailed balance is a stricter and sufficient condition than the necessary global balance one (e.g. $\pi P=\pi$ for a discrete chain) to ensure the invariance of the target distribution.
+Such detailed-balance schemes most often rely on rejections to target the correct invariant distribution.
+Reversible process then typically displays diffusive dynamics, most often leading to excessively long correlation times \cite{Levin_2017}.
+This situation can be further worsened in the presence of critical slowing down phenomena at phase transitions \cite{Hohenberg_1977}, where the correlation length diverges and spans the full system.
 Therefore, in order to alleviate finite-size effects, a large community effort is devoted to the developments of MCMC methods which exhibit better performance and scalability with system sizes.